Neuro Science

 • Feelings of Peace: The brain's response to extreme stress may include an endorphin release, which can induce a sense of calm.
 These naturally occurring opioids are pain-relievers that can create a feeling of euphoria.

-• Out-of-Body Experiences: Such sensations could be due to disruptions in the temporal-parietal junction, the region that integrates sensory information and contributes to body awareness.
+• Out-of-Body Experiences(OBE): Such sensations could be due to disruptions in the temporal-parietal junction, the region that integrates sensory information and contributes to body awareness.
 Anomalies here might lead to a disconnect between the self and the body.
 These could relate to altered EEG patterns in the temporal-parietal regions, reflecting disrupted body awareness.

 • Tunnel Vision: Oxygen deprivation (hypoxia) affects the visual cortex and can cause tunnel vision or light perceptions, often described in NDEs.
 Hypoxia can produce characteristic EEG changes, such as slowed or attenuated brain wave patterns, particularly in the visual cortex.